 Instructions

-- Whisk the corn starch and water together in a small glass measuring cup.
+- Whisk together the corn starch and water in a small glass measuring cup or bowl.

-- In a separate mixer bowl, whisk together the Dream Whip with the milk and vanilla, according to package directions.
+- In a separate mixer bowl, whisk together the contents of the Dream Whip envelopes with the milk and vanilla.
 Whisk it until it begins to form soft peaks, about 4 minutes.

-- Add the cream cheese and powdered sugar to the Dream Whip mixture, and whisk for 3 to 5 minutes, or until it’s smooth and creamy.
+- Add the cream cheese and powdered sugar to the Dream Whip mixture, and whisk for 3 to 5 more minutes, or until the cream cheese mixture is smooth and creamy.

-- Spread the Dream Whip cream cheese filling onto the prepared pie crust.**
+- Spread the Dream Whip cream cheese filling onto the prepared and cooled pie crust.
+You can save back just a little bit of whipped cream for a whipped topping on the final dessert if you want.

-- Once the strawberry sauce has cooled enough, mix the sliced strawberries into the sauce.
+- Once the strawberry sauce has cooled, mix it together with the rest of the sliced strawberries you set aside earlier.

-- Spread the strawberries and sauce mixture over the Dream Whip filling.
+- Then spread the strawberry sauce mixture on top of the Dream Whip filling.

-- Cover your no bake strawberry dessert and allow it to chill in the fridge for at least 4 hours, or overnight if possible.
+- Cover the assembled dessert and allow it to chill in the fridge for at least 4 hours, or overnight if possible.

 - When it’s ready to serve, you can top it off with a dollop of whipped cream or serve it as is.
 It’s so delicious!